 Facing Off: The Phenomenon of the Corporate Spokesperson in mid-20th Century Canada.
 Presentation to the Performance and Culture Research Group of McGill’s Centre for Research and Teaching on Women.
 4 February 2009.

 Why do North Americans Need a PhD to Bake a Cake?
 Lecture scheduled by Université Nancy 2, France.
 November 23-24, 2007.
-(Due to the train and university strikes, the paper and images were presented electronically.)
 This paper was presented in an earlier form as: “Fictional Food Folk: Since when do you need a PhD to Bake a Cake?”
 McGill University, in conjunction with CBC’s Montreal Matters.
-October 21, 2004.
+21 October 2004.
+(Due to the train and university strikes, the paper and images were presented electronically.)

 “Mapping Generational Shift in (Literary) Sites of Restaurant Labour.
 Fast Food Studies (Pecha Kucha), Scarborough Fare ASFS/AFHVS/CAFS Annual Conference, Scarborough, 23 June 2016.

-Co-presented with Valeria Silva, “What’s on the Menu?
+Co-presenter with Valeria Silva.
+“What’s on the Menu?
 Chinese Restaurants in Canadian Literature.”
 Association of Canadian and Quebec Literature, Ottawa Congress 2015.
 30 May 2015.

 “Les petits déjeuners dans la littérature canadienne: décrire ou manger?”
 Colloque Raconter l’aliment.
 La gastronomie et ses récits contemporains.
-Université Concordia, 11-13 mai 2015. (diffusion en direct sur le site de l’Observatoire de l’imaginaire contemporain : http://oic.uqam.ca/fr/evenements/raconter-laliment-la-gastronomie-et-ses-recits-contemporains)
+Université Concordia.
+11-13 mai 2015.

 “‘The everyday problem of food’ and the Canadian Women Entrusted to Solving It.”
 Conference on What Questions Remain to be Solved about Canadian Cookbooks, organized by the Culinary Historians of Ontario.
 University of Toronto.
 1-3 May 2009.